 Soul Eater plays with this.
 Excalibur tells stories frequently throughout the series, beginning each with "It all began on a Tuesday... or was it Friday?
 Monday is also possible.
 Hmm...
 Saturday it must be."
 Each time, he cycles through each day of the week, finally deciding on a day that isn't the one he started with.

 Averted in Attack on Titan.
-During their first meeting, Bertolt expressed curiosity over what Eren experienced when his Doomed Hometown was attacked by Titans.
+During their first meeting, Bertolt expresses curiosity over what Eren experienced when his Doomed Hometown was attacked by Titans.
 Five years later, after learning that Bertolt is the Colossal Titan, Eren confronts him and asks how he felt learning about being responsible for Eren's mother dying.
-Bertolt quietly responds that he felt sorry for Eren, and it later revealed to have genuine remorse over his actions.
+Bertolt quietly responds that he felt sorry for Eren, and is later revealed to have genuine remorse over his actions.

 Edward King in Green Blood readily admits he has so many enemies he can't possibly remember them all.
 He does, however, know who the protagonist Brad Burns is and, while he initially fails to recognize Brad's brother Luke when they're face-to-face he quickly picks up on it when told.